NatronGitHub/Natron/BUGS.md

 Here is a list of know bugs, ordered by priority from high to low:

-- curve editor bugs:
-   - "show in curve editor" (in the A button) doesn't work after deleting an animation and setting a new first key
-   - when there are min/max values, "end" tangents (before first and after last keyframe) can be edited correctly, and the animated values are OK (linear, then clamped to [min,max], but the displayed curve is wrong (it should be two straight lines when the value goes outside of [min,max])

 - messages (and persistent messages) should be associated with an instance, not with a viewer.
 The message should appear in the viewer if and only of the given instance is in the the viewer's parents.

-- Setting a project format with a pixel aspect ratio different of 1 and then setting the viewer fullscreen will mess it up and make it unusable. [fixed?]

-- in the properties panel, all parameters should be expanding horizontally

-- disabled choiceparam should be grayed out (text drawn in black instead of white)

-- setEvaluateOnChange() seems to have no effect when called from Instance::beginInstanceEditAction()

 - black borders around the viewer when zooming out and multithreading is disabled

 - String_KnobGui: kOfxParamStringIsRichTextFormat  is not supported (it should use a QTextEdit and not convert the string to plain text)